Jesus & Germs are Everywhere | How to Stay Well When Nobody Else Is

 Give the handles, straps, and bottom of your handbag a once over with a disposable disinfectant wipe.

 Remove shoes at the door and request that those entering your home do the same.
-Wash your hands well after handling your mail and opening packages, and consider using a nail brush to get into the crevices under and around your nails.
+Wash your hands well after handling your mail and opening packages, and consider using a to get into the crevices under and around your nails.
 Germs love to hide there!

 When it comes to your phone, it’s time to get serious about killing germs.
 Disinfectant wipes can’t get into all of the crevices where microorganisms live and breed.
 One of the best-sellers on my Holiday Gift Guide this year was this combination mobile phone charger/sanitizer.
 It kills 99.99% of bacteria using UV rays, and it can sanitize any size phone, or whatever else fits inside.
 (Think earbuds, smart watches, keys, etc.) The UV light gets to the microorganisms that hide in crevices where even disinfectant wipes can’t reach.